 Room Keys –A lock key replacement charge for a lost key is $50 and will be charged to the student’s account.
 The key must be paid for prior to a new key being issued to the student.
 Failure to turn in a key at the time of checkout will result in a lost key replacement fee of $50.

 Duplication of Keys: At no point should an issued key be duplicated.
 Duplicated keys without authorization will require the student/staff to pay for the entire re-coring and keys of the space.

-Lockouts: A resident that is locked out three (3) or more times in a seven (7) day period will be assessed an excessive lockout fee of $50 and issued a new key for their assigned room.
+Lockouts: A resident that is locked out three (3) or more times in a seven (7) day period will be assessed an excessive lockout fee of $50 and issued a new key if their key has been lost.

 Students are not to admit unauthorized or uninvited persons into the residence halls at any time.

 A student who enters or leaves the residence hall is responsible for securing their door.
 Propping or otherwise preventing any door from being completely secure is a serious safety violation.
-A resident should never give his/her key or keycard to another student to enter the building, use badger bucks or enter a room.
+A resident should never give his/her key or keycard to another student to enter the building, use another student's meal plan, or enter a room.

-Building Key Cards: Students will be required to have a Student ID card at all times to gain access to both his/her meal plan/Badger Bucks and residence hall.
-This card acts as identification, an activity card, building access, room access in some cases and meal plan card.
+Building Key Cards: Students will be required to have a Student ID card at all times to gain access to both his/her meal plan and residence hall.
+This card acts as identification, an activity card, building access, room access, and in some cases the meal plan card.
 Students may acquire his/her ID card through the Registrar’s Office located in the Greenwood Student Center.
 A student's ID card will need to be activated to work for the building the student has been assigned to live in as well as their meal plan (if they have one).